-Students who are new to the LACCD will receive information by e-mail regarding the process to select their refund/disbursement preference.
-Students have two choices: have their refund routed to a currently-open bank account, or open an account through BankMobile Vibe.
-Students who open a BankMobile Vibe account will receive a myLACCDcard debit card and information on how to activate their card and account.
-AB540 students who currently have an open bank account or are eligible to open an account will receive their funds electronically via BankMobile.
-All others will receive their disbursements by paper check.
+Students who are new to the LACCD will receive information by mail and e-mail from BankMobile regarding the process to select their refund preference.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.

+AB540 students who currently have an open bank account or are eligible to open an account will receive their funds electronically via their selected refund preference with BankMobile.
+All others will receive their refunds by paper check.

-It is critical that students update their address on file with the Admissions & Records Office to ensure receipt of their myLACCDcard.
-If a student has not received their myLACCDcard, his/her should contact their college Business Office.
+It is critical that students update their address on file with the Admissions & Records Office to ensure receipt of their Refund Selection Kit.
+If you have not received your Refund Selection Kit you should contact your college Business Office.

 Disbursements will be adjusted if enrollment is less than full-time.
 Supplemental disbursements occur throughout the academic year.
-If your enrollment status has increased and you are due an additional disbursement, it will be deposited to your account.
+If your enrollment status has increased and you are due an additional refund, it will be deposited to your account.
 Disbursements will be adjusted if enrollment increases or decreases.
-Payment of latestarting classes cannot be issued until the class begins.
+Disbursement for late-starting classes cannot be issued until the class begins.
 After the second disbursement date of each semester, no further award adjustments can be made based on late enrollment.
-(Exception: Short-term classes that start after the second disbursement date and winter classes.)
+(Exception: Short-term classes that start after the second disbursement date and Winter classes.)

 Students are encouraged to log-on to the Student Information System (SIS) at mycollege.laccd.edu to view their disbursement information.
-Please note that if you have an approved Extension Petition, you must be enrolled in approved courses from your petition to receive payment.
+Please note that if you have an approved Extension Petition, you must be enrolled in approved courses from your petition to receive disbursement.

-Courses taken during the winter session are defined as short-term courses.
+Courses taken during the Winter session are defined as short-term courses.
 Students must complete their short-term courses that start after the second disbursement date to be eligible for disbursement.